danvaida/ansible-roles-letsencrypt/README.md

 Handles the interaction with the [ACME][1] Server of [Let's Encrypt][2].

-Once you complete the challenge and obtain the Certificate, you are responsible for setting it up in your web server of choice.
+Once you complete the challenge(s) and obtain the Certificate(s), you are responsible for setting it/them up in your web server(s) of choice.

 # Requirements